-In order to harness the power of your data, data management comes into play, front and center.
+In order to get all the value you can out of your data, effective data management using purpose-built private equity technology is essential.
 How is data management changing?

-There’s been quite a transformation in how data management has evolved over the last 10 years.
-When people started to capture data, it was initially about just getting the data into the system.
-At the time, it was not clear how the data would be used but users trusted that it would be helpful to have all data stored in one system.
+Data management and the associated private equity technology have evolved significantly over the last 10 years.
+When people first started to capture data, it was about just getting the information into the system.
+At the time, it wasn’t clear how the data would be used, but firms trusted that it would be helpful to have all their data stored in one system.

-These are essential steps on the path to the top, which is achieving differentiation in order to better compete in a crowded market.
-Differentiation is highly dynamic – it not only involves the ability to discover new insights from your data and act faster, but also being perceived as a leader by your peers, investors, and competitors.
+These are essential steps on the path to the top.
+You’ve got to differentiate your firm in order to better compete in a crowded market.
+However, differentiation is highly dynamic.
+It not only involves the ability to discover new insights from your data and act faster, but also to ensure you’re perceived as a leader by your peers, investors, and competitors.

 - What problems are we solving?
 What is our investment strategy?

 - What types of data are needed to solve these problems and deliver against this strategy?